csim/CSharpOrganizer/src/vscode-csharply/README.md

 # CSharply

-A Visual Studio Code extension for organizing C# files using the CSharply tool.
+A Visual Studio Code extension for organizing C# files using the CSharply dotnet tool.

 ## Features

-- **Organize File**: Organize the currently active C# file
+- **Organize File**: Organize the currently active C# file.

-- **Organize Folder**: Organize all C# files in the current workspace
+- **Organize Folder**: Organize all C# files in the current workspace folders.

 ## Requirements

-- CSharply.exe must be installed and available in your system PATH.
-Install: `dotnet tool install csharply --global`
+The CSharply dotnet tool must be installed and available in your system PATH.

+To install: `dotnet tool install csharply --global`

 ## Usage